davidnewman/dengine/README.md

 # Build

-Builds are generated using cmake.
-The only target OS that will be tested against will be Ubuntu 16.04.
-The steps to build the engine and examples are as follows.
+The build system generated using cmake.

+## Linux

 First, make sure you have the following installed: